Alcohol Withdrawal Symptoms

 - Symptoms that cannot be found to have been caused by anything other than cessation of drinking, such as another substance or another medical condition

 A severe form of alcohol withdrawal is called delirium tremens.
-It occurs in people with the most severe forms of alcohol use disorder and those who drink very heavily, frequently, and for a long period of time.
+It occurs in people with the most severe forms of alcohol use disorder and those who drink very heavily, frequently, and over a long period of time.
 It is also more common in people who have experienced alcohol withdrawal in the past.
 Delirium tremens can be triggered by stopping drinking but also by a head injury or infection in heavy drinkers.

-A heavy drinker or a person with a severe alcohol use disorder in this context means someone who has been drinking the equivalent of seven to eight pints of beer, four to five pints of wine, or one pint of hard liquor every day for months or someone who has struggled with alcohol use disorder for 10 years or more.
+A heavy drinker or a person with a severe alcohol use disorder in this context means someone who has been drinking the equivalent of seven to eight pints of beer, four to five pints of wine, or one pint of hard liquor every day for months or someone who has struggled with an alcohol use disorder for 10 years or more.
 Symptoms of delirium tremens include:

 - Delirium, or profound confusion